Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 -- he
 -- she
 ```

+Be careful when using quantification operators, rtlex will return all the possible (sub-)strings matched.

 - `yyReturn` is used for exiting from the lexical analyzer immediately and returning a value of type `r` as a result, which can be also returned from `stream` when the end of stream is reached.